SachsLab/IntracranialNeurophysDL/docs/Syllabus.md

 Day 2 will begin with an introduction to recurrent neural networks as applied to intracortical spiking data, and then through a couple advanced architectures that make use of RNNs including LFADS and Transformers.
 The second half of Day 2 is devoted to brain-inspired DL and DL-inspired neuroscience.

+Note: The Syllabus is a work-in-progress.
+Eventually much of the detail in the Syllabus will move into the individual notebooks and/or accompanying slides.

 ## Table of Contents

 TODO: Fill in later